← Lab

 The most likely explanation is the one the setup's own pre-registration feared: the effect, to the extent it ever existed in single-name small caps, is arbitraged/decayed — anyone can run the ranking, so the drift is priced before the date.
 Two further reads: (1) holding from late April is too early — buying pressure concentrates in the final pre-effective days, so a ~two-month hold drowns the signal in idiosyncratic small-cap noise; (2) our membership is estimated, not official, so the basket mixes genuine cutoff-crossers with names that merely entered our coverage.
 But the direction and consistency (negative in 5/5 years; mature subset 2/5) make a tradeable positive drift implausible at this magnitude.

-One thing we learned
+What we learned

 Forced-flow edges that are trivial to model (a public ranking, a fixed date) tend to be exactly the ones already priced in — the "moat is the work" argument fails when the work is a spreadsheet anyone can build.